drkstardragon/NMM/Not Medieval Mod Readme 2022September13.txt

 In addition, some content such as models, have been purchased and credited accordingly within the xml files.

-'Not Medieval Mod' (NMM) Creators and Developers in Alphabtical Order from Z - A:
+'Not Medieval Mod' (NMM) Creators and Developers in Alphabetical Order from Z - A:

 Zilox - Kindly provided the Medieval Horse.
 Xyth - Kindly developed the 0-XNPCCore, along with the team, and 2-NPCXBirdPack which has been embedded.
 The 0-XNPCCore is a complete bundle of models, code, and other game assets.